 Prospect with medium to large businesses in your area offering on-campus classes.
 Work with the company to negotiate a reduced “corporate” rate for employees to become members at your gym once they’ve finished the class.
 Or, you can skip the onsite classes and just negotiate a corporate rate.

 Physicians and other types of doctors in healthcare will sometimes refer individuals to gyms for fitness programs that have strong trainer or community support.
-Besides hiring a personal trainer, these programs might include zumba, spin, and any aerobic exercise class with other individuals who can be supportive to one another.
+Besides hiring personal trainers, these programs might include zumba, spin, and any aerobic exercise class with other individuals who can be supportive to one another.

 While many physicians are not sold on it, some will also refer patients to a gym to use weightlifting as a way to resolve back pain and other types of muscular pain.
 Your free weights and trainers can fill this need readily.